-I will never forget the feeling, how frustrating it must be to be considered a second-rate citizen, to not have equal access to the digital world we’re being forced into.
+I will never forget the feeling, of how frustrating it must be to be considered a second-rate citizen, to not have equal access to the digital world we’re being forced into.

 Alan cant access the majority of websites on the internet because the industry is not catering for the functionality of the assistive technology that he uses to help him navigate the digital world.
-To say how advance we are with virtual reality and smart devices, a blind user is still not able to access more than 10% of the world’s websites.
+To say how advanced we are with virtual reality and smart devices, a blind user is still not able to access more than 10% of the world’s websites.
 This includes major online retailers.
 It’s disgusting.

 In the industry, do you think there is a shortage of women?
 If so, what can be done about it?